NAUMathStat/seminars/amsFall2021.md

 The Applied Mathematics Seminar (AMS) typically meets on Thursdays in Room 164 of the Adel Mathematics Building.
 Any faculty, students, or friends of the department are welcome to attend.
 Seminar talks are typically rotated between faculty (and on occasion students or visitors) with research interests related to applied mathematics, widely defined to include almost anything from ordinary and partial differential equations, dynamical systems, nonlinear and linear functional analysis, numerical analysis, optimization, operations research, scientific computing, modeling, and advanced physics.

-### Fall, 2021 Schedule
+### Fall 2021 Schedule

 In Fall 2021 we are meeting from **3:00 to 4:00** in room **164** of the Adel Mathematics Building.

 **December 2: Ryan Kelly**, "Finite Difference Methods from Birkhoff Polynomials"\
 Given a differential equation, one can approximate solutions with a collection of polynomials that satisfy the differential equation, and have internal continuity conditions.
 These conditions, when well posed, naturally give rise to finite difference matrices.
-We study a C^3 spline which enforces a second order ODE at midpoints and breakpoints.
-We attempt to analytically establish the numerically observed O(h^6) convergence to solutions of y'' = -y^3 and y'' = lambda y with zero Dirichlet boundary conditions.
+We study a $C^3$ spline which enforces a second order ODE at midpoints and breakpoints.
+We attempt to analytically establish the numerically observed O(h^6) convergence to solutions of $y'' = -y^3$ and $y'' = \lambda y$ with zero Dirichlet boundary conditions.
 We first analyze the local behavior of each (Birkhoff) polynomial in the spline, then extend this to global behavior.

 **November 25:** Thanksgiving